and1hof/and1hof.github.io/_posts/2017-11-21-sanitize-javascript-scheme-xss.md

 ---
 layout: post
-title: Sanitize JavaScript Pseudo Scheme to Prevent XSS Attacks
+title: Sanitize JavaScript Scheme to Prevent XSS
 ---

 Outside of the most commonly known and supported URI schemes (http:// and https://), most modern web browsers support a full roster of alternate and legacy URI schemes.